zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service-procedures.md

 <!-- TODO:  Determine whether an extension can use the "stageDefinition" and "$sequence" parameters, or if they are reserved for hosting service use -->

-When a user requests an extension in the Azure Portal, the portal will determine which version to load, based on the datacenter that is nearest to the user's geographical location.
+When a user requests an extension in the Azure Portal, the Portal will determine which version to load, based on the datacenter that is nearest to the user's geographical location.

  The config file specifies the versions of the extension that the hosting service will download, process and serve.
 It is authored by the developer as part of creating the extension.
 The config file is located in the storage account, and its name is  `config.json`.
 The file name is case sensitive, as are the names of the properties that it contains, as in the following example.